cmashamolcm/learn_react/react-basics/react_ctnd_nextjs.md

     * Helps crawlers as pages comes with real html content from server side and hence is search engine optmized.
     * NextJS can easily integrate backend as well.
 So, it is capable of providing backend and frontend together with nodeJS in backend and reactJS in frontend.
+    * *react is not so bothered about how we bundle our modules etc. But nextJS takes care of that as well.
+That helps it in file based routing also*
+    * nextJS makes writing code easier without burden of giving route definitions etc.
  - How is NextJS working?
     * Based on `file based routing`
     * Pages are loaded with respect to file name based routes